mdrisco4/National-Parks/part-ii.md

 1. `parkCode`
 1. `images`

-> Note: The API is using something called Pagination, which means that every request returns 50 parks, of the almost 500 total parks.
-You just need to get the first set of 50.
+> Note: The API is using something called Pagination, which means that every
+> request returns 50 parks, of the almost 500 total parks.
+You just need to get
+> the first set of 50.

 ## App

-Instead of listing the hard-coded parks from the `parks.json` file, this page should retrieve all stocks from the API  and display them on the page.
+Instead of listing the hard-coded parks from the `parks.json` file, this page should retrieve all parks from the API and display them on the page.

 ## Bonus: Axios